CocktailJS/cocktailjs.github.io/_posts/guides/2013-04-17-quick-start.md

      \- package.json

 We have created our project sucessfully.
-Now we can edit `index.js` to start using cocktailJS.
+Now we can edit `index.js` to start using CocktailJS.

 # Hello cocktail!

-Once we have cocktailJS installed as a module into our project, we can edit `index.js` to start experimenting with _cocktail.mix()_ method:
+Once we have CocktailJS installed as a module into our project, we can edit `index.js` to start experimenting with _cocktail.mix()_ method:

 index.js